- Building Lifelong Learners

 Writing workshops are found in every elementary school classroom.
 Students most often write about personal experiences, and are also assigned to write about literature or poetry.

 Our students' exposure to the study of mishnayot begins in fourth grade.
 One of the most important goals of Mishna studies is the acquisition of foundational concepts of the oral Torah, Torah shebeal-peh.
 Students learn to analyze, compare and reconcile divergent opinions presented in the Mishna.
-At Hillel, we emphasize the importance of exposing our students to a wide breadth of mishnayot as we place an emphasis on conceptual ideas and structures that are used in the study of Mishna and Talmud.
-Students develop both familiarity and the facility to argue the manifold positions of the Mishna through class debates.
-Students develop a connection to the text through memorization of the mishnayot, and they explore how major themes in the Mishna apply to their daily lives.
-The third year of the Mishna program concentrates on preparing students for a smooth transition into the study of Gemara.
+At Hillel, we emphasize the importance of learning the skills and format of the Mishna through the COMDAT methodology.
+Within our curriculum from Sulamot, our students learn how to break apart a Mishna so that they have the ability to learn any Mishna in Shas.
+Students develop a connection to the text as they explore how major themes in the Mishna apply to their daily lives.
+The third year of the Mishna program concentrates on preparing students for a smooth transition into the study of Gemara in 7th Grade.

 Torah Beyond the Classroom

 The study of Torah at Hillel does not stop when the school day ends.
-Motzei Shabbat offers a meaningful learning opportunity.
-Geared mostly toward elementary students, the Motzei Shabbat Parent-Child Learning program brings parents and children together in an intergenerational setting.
-Parents have the opportunity to interact in a Bet Midrash setting with their young children.
-Parents, grandparents or friends have the additional opportunity to get to know the Judaic Studies faculty through an interactive Devar Torah given by alternating staff members.
-A Hebrew language section of the evening is offered by the four dynamic Bat Ami young women helping to enrich Hillel's curriculum this year.
-The evening wraps up with prizes and pizza each week, and a grand prize at the end of the winter season.
+Motzaei Shabbat offers a meaningful learning opportunity.
+Geared mostly toward elementary students, the Motzaei Shabbat Parent-Child Learning program brings parents and children together in an intergenerational setting.
+Parents have the opportunity to interact in a Beit Midrash setting with their young children.
+The evening wraps up with prizes and pizza each week and a grand prize at the end of the winter season.